vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/17_A_New_Interpretation_of_rAmagiri_Evidence.md

 Temple \(Plate 11\), which marks the entrance to the spur of the hill.

-Of the Trivikrama Temple only parts of the vestibule \( maṇd
+Of the Trivikrama Temple only parts of the vestibule \( maṇḍapa\) are still

-. apa\) are still

 standing \(Plate 64\).
 The main temple idol has been miraculously preserved \(Plate 65\), although it is heavily damaged and seems to occupy still its original position, facing west like the Varāha and Narasiṁha images.